MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-run-save-export.md

 ## How to save a report

-When you run a report, you can save the report to **Favorite Reports** or you can it into an existing management pack.
+When you run a report, you can save the report to **Favorite Reports** or you can save it into an existing management pack.
 A report saved to **Favorite Reports** is only visible to you.
-Saving a report to an unsealed management pack is useful if you need to share with report users that includes a specific set of parameters.
+Saving a report to an unsealed management pack is useful if you need to share with report users that include a specific set of parameters.

 The following steps outline the procedure for saving a report to a management pack: